FDA grants Accelerated Approval to Leqembi for treatment of Alzheimer’s disease

 FDA's Coronavirus Treatment Acceleration Program (CTAP)

-FDA has created a new emergency program, called the Coronavirus Treatment Acceleration Program (CTAP), to expedite development of potential treatments for COVID-19.
+In 2020, FDA created the Coronavirus Treatment Acceleration Program (CTAP) to expedite development of potential treatments for COVID-19.
 This program aims to bring new treatments to patients as quickly as possible, while also supporting research to further evaluate the safety and effectiveness of those treatments.
 For more information, see FDA's overview of the CTAP program or read the press release.

-CBR International is currently assisting clients with COVID-19 development programs and we are very familiar with the Coronavirus Treatment Acceleration Program (CTAP).
-We are assisting clients through this process to accelerate products to the clinic.
+Novotech Drug Development Consulting is experienced in assisting clients with COVID-19 development programs and we are very familiar with the Coronavirus Treatment Acceleration Program (CTAP).
+We assist clients through this process to accelerate coronavirus-related products to the clinic.
 Please contact us if you need assistance or general advice: call us at 720-746-1190 or email email@example.com.